 The element in $W$ corresponding to the core abacus $(\lam, j)$ will be denoted by $w_{\lam, j}$.
 We have established a bijection from the collection of $j$-core abaci to the affine Grassmannian $W^j$ now.
 This implies that we can fill the alcoves $\mathcal{A}_w$ in the generalized Tits cone $\mathcal{C}_j$ by $j$-cores $w(\varnothing, j)$.
 By abusing notations, we also denote the set of $j$-cores by $\mathcal{C}_j$.

 Note that each core abacus (not half ones) determines a unique partition whenever the charge is fixed.
-Then we can fill the alcoves in the Tits cone $\mathcal{C}_j$ by partitions recursively as follows: \begin{enumerate} \item [\rm (1)] \,Put $\varnothing$ inside the fundamental alcove. \item [\rm (2)] \,Fill in all other alcoves in the Tits cone $\mathcal{C}_j$ partitions recursively by adding all possible $i$-nodes each time a new $i$-wall is crossed. \end{enumerate} This is a natural generalization of the case of charge 0 cores, which is already known (for example, see \cite[Fig 5]{BCG}).
-Let us give an example. \begin{example} {\rm The following figure gives a bijection between 1-core abaci ({\bf here 1 means charge 1}) and alcoves in generalized Tits cone $\mathcal{C}_1$ of affine type $C_2^{(1)}.$}
+Then we can fill the alcoves in the generalized Tits cone $\mathcal{C}_j$ by partitions recursively as follows: \begin{enumerate} \item [\rm (1)] \,Put $\varnothing$ inside the fundamental alcove. \item [\rm (2)] \,Fill in all other alcoves in the Tits cone $\mathcal{C}_j$ partitions recursively by adding all possible $i$-nodes each time a new $i$-wall is crossed. \end{enumerate} This is a natural generalization of the charge 0 cores that are already known (for example, see \cite[Fig 5]{BCG}).
+Let us give an example. \begin{example} {\rm The following figure gives a bijection between 1-core abaci ({\bf here 1 means charge 1}) and alcoves in the generalized Tits cone $\mathcal{C}_1$ of affine type $C_2^{(1)}.$}

 \end{example}